AMERICAN LEADERSHIP ACADEMY

 3. Costing more than $80,000 are not considered small construction projects and must follow the requirements outlined in Utah Code 53A-20.

-The purchaser may select the best source without seeking competitive quotes.
+1. $0-$1,000: The purchaser may select the best source without seeking competitive quotes.
 The signature of the authorized officer for the department or administration are required on the purchase order or check request form.
-If the purchase is made using a school credit card, the employee should follow the credit/purchase card policy below.

-When acquiring professional services such as accounting, legal, consulting, architectural, or engineering goods or services valued less than $100,001; the school shall follow the policy in section e. above.
+5. Less than $100,001 for professional services: When acquiring professional services such as accounting, legal, consulting, architectural, or engineering goods or services valued less than $100,001; the school shall follow the policy in the section above.

 1. Costing less than $25,001 may be procured by direct award without seeking competitive bids or quotes after documenting that all applicable building code approvals, licensing requirements, permitting and other construction related requirements are met.
 The signature of the business administrator, director and two board members are required for final approval.